fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Name a nonland card.
 Target player reveals their hand.
-Thought Hemorrhage deals 3 damage to they for each card with that name revealed this way.
+Thought Hemorrhage deals 3 damage to that player for each card with that name revealed this way.
 Search that player's graveyard, hand, and library for all cards with that name and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 Thought Prison 5
 ---------------